mojaloop/contrib-dev-portal/docs/overview/README.md

 All services use the base url `http://beta.moja-lab.live`

+## The Model Village

+Chosen a fictional village in the Ph... todo

+Currency
+- PHP

 ## What's included in The Environment?

+//TODO: update image
 ![Lab Overview](./sandbox-overview.png)

 Out of the box, this environment includes the following simulated DFSPs.